nikos230/Elevation-Network-Geodesy/README.md

 A script for solving elevation networks in geodesy with Least Squares Method, but not for profesional use as it may contain bugs<br/>
 Input --> Ortho Heights in .txt<br/>
-Output --> Corrected Ortho Heights in .txt and info about the Network Quality
+Output --> Corrected Ortho Heights in .txt and info about the Network Quality <br/>
+Requires Numpy and FPDF librarys to run

 ---